NatKond/GardenStore/README.md

 * Added discount and promo functionality to `ProductController` and `ProductService`
 * Wrote unit tests for `ScheduledService`
 * Wrote unit tests for setDiscount and getProductOfTheDay methods in `ProductService` and `ProductController`
-* Implement logging of input data using Aspect-Oriented Programming (AOP)
+* Implemented logging of input data using Aspect-Oriented Programming (AOP)